Cryogenic nano-imaging of second-order moir\'e superlattices: Methods

 We used a cryogenic scattering-type scanning near-field microscope (cryoSNOM) developed by Neaspec/Attocube to carry our the near-field photovoltage experiments at temperatures between $10-300$~K. A tuneable quantum cascade laser (Daylight Solutions) acts as an infrared light source, and the data shown in this work were acquired at an excitation energy of $116$~meV (10.6~$\mu$m).
 We focus approximately 10~mW of this light on a PtIr-coated AFM tip (Nanoworld, 50~nm coating), which is oscillating above the sample surface at $\approx 250$~kHz with a tapping amplitude of $\approx 100$~nm.
 The AFM feedback loop incorporates a system developed by Neaspec/Attocube by which we can lower the quality factor of the AFM cantilever resonance to the values similar to ambient operation at room temperature.
 This helps a quick decay of the cantilever motion, and therefore we are less limited in the scanning speed.
 Finally, to reduce coupling of strong floor vibrations with our microscope, we set up a home-built active damping system that cancels these vibrations and stabilizes the optical table.

 For simultaneous measurement of the photovoltage between two pairs of contacts, we used two differential voltage amplifiers (Ithaco 1201) with a different contact providing the ground.
-The carrier doping in our samples is tuned by applying a DC voltage between the graphite gate and our device, while keeping the Si backgate grounded.
-To avoid detecting unwanted far-field contributions to the photovoltage signal, we detect the near-field signals at the second harmonic of the cantilever oscillation.
+The carrier doping in our samples is tuned by applying a DC voltage between the graphite gate and our device, while keeping the $Si^{++}$ backgate grounded.
+To avoid detecting unwanted far-field contributions to the photovoltage signal, we detect the near-field signals at the second harmonic of the cantilever oscillation. \NT{In addition, we acquired the optically scattered near-field signal, but found that it is not sensitive to the features of the SOSL.}

 We follow Ref.~\citenum{Hesp2021} in the scheme for analysing the photovoltage maps.
 Here, the measured photovoltage signal is demodulated with the driving signal of the AFM cantilever as a reference signal.
 However, the actual motion of the AFM cantilever can have a phase offset that varies with the position on the sample (due to tip–sample interaction).
 This phase offset is given at each pixel by the measured phase delay between the tip driving signal and the actually detected motion.
 Therefore, we correct our photovoltage signal measured at harmonic $i$ by subtracting at every point $i$ times this phase delay.
 In addition to this, there remains a global phase offset in the corrected photovoltage signal due to the electronics in the circuit.
 Since the photovoltage signal is a real-valued quantity, we subtract this global phase offset, which we determine by taking the most frequent phase within a scan.
+In this work, we use the second harmonic ($i=2$) of the photovoltage signals.